Purdue-CS193/homework-0-23watejona/index.md

 # Jonathan's First CS193 Homework

+##Things I Like About CS 193
+- Taught by undergrads
+- Teaches important skills for CS that may not otherwise be covered
+- Not as large of a time commitment as other classes

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.